 While the above statement is partially correct as some states consider a marriage of 10 years or more a long-term marriage, divorce after 10 years in California does not mean an ex-spouse will automatically receive permanent spousal support.

 Duration is something that is negotiated in a California divorce case.
 And can vary greatly, depending on your unique situation.

 4. Your Social Security Benefits May be Impacted When Divorcing After 10 Years

 Rarely does getting a divorce involve good news.
 But when it comes to Social Security, divorce after 10 years is an exception.

-In order to eligible for this increased benefit, you need to meet the following criteria:
+In order to be eligible for this increased benefit, you need to meet the following criteria:

 You are unmarried at the time you go to collect